CrispStrobe/sort_files/README.md

   ```

 - **Ollama Setup**:
   - **Model Installation**: The script uses a local Ollama instance with a specific LLM model.
 The default is `cas/spaetzle-v85-7b`, suitable for English and German text.
 Change the model as per your requirements.
+(Of course you could easily invoke any other OpenAI protocol compatible API.)
     ```bash
     ollama pull cas/spaetzle-v85-7b
     ```